At Rush Children’s Hospital, we believe in caring for the whole child — and their families — while treating bone and soft tissue cancer (sarcoma).

 Pediatric oncologists, orthopedic and spine surgeons, radiation oncologists and other clinicians at Rush use the latest diagnostic, surgical and medical therapies to treat bone cancer in children.
 Your child’s entire care team — which also includes nurses, child life specialists, social workers, child psychologists and other staff — will help you and your child stay strong and resilient throughout treatment and recovery.

-Sarcoma in children is a rare cancer that begins in children’s bones.
-Some genetic defects, such as Paget’s disease, or past radiation exposure increase a child’s risk of developing bone cancer.
+Sarcoma in children is rare cancer that begins in children’s bones.
+Some genetic disorders or past radiation exposure increase a child’s risk of developing bone cancer.
 Currently, however, physicians and researchers do not know what causes the majority of bone cancers in children.

 - Forms in the bone and usually begins in areas of bone that are rapidly developing

 - Primarily affects children ages 10 to 19 years old

 - Occurs most frequently in the knees, but is often found in the upper arm bone, the pelvis, shoulder and jaw

 - Usually occurs in children ages 10 to 19 years old